Copy Files Java and Edit Metadata with GroupDocs.Metadata for Maven Projects

 - Memory Management: Monitor Java heap usage, especially for applications handling large files or numerous documents.

-- Verify that the input and output paths are correctly set and accessible.
+A: Verify that the input and output paths are correctly set and accessible, and use java nio file copy for reliable cross‑platform behavior.

-- Yes, you can loop through a collection of files to apply metadata changes uniformly.
+A: Yes, you can loop through a collection of files and apply the same metadata changes to each document.

-- Ensure proper exception handling with try-catch blocks to manage errors gracefully.
+A: Ensure proper exception handling with try‑catch blocks and check file permissions and locks.

 Resources